-2 Department of Health and Human Services; Sununu Youth Services Center; Construction and Operation of a Replacement Secure Facility.
+14 2 Department of Health and Human Services; Sununu Youth Services Center; Construction and 15 Operation of a Replacement Secure Facility.

 16I.
 The department of health and human services shall be responsible to construct a secured 17treatment facility to replace the current Sununu youth services center (SYSC).
-The capacity of the 18 facility shall be determined using data-driven analysis of SYSC residential trends, state 19 demographics trends and regional trends in juvenile involvement in violent crime and organized 20crime.
+The capacity of the 18facility shall be determined using data-driven analysis of SYSC residential trends, state 19demographics trends and regional trends in juvenile involvement in violent crime and organized 20crime.
 In no case shall the facility exceed a physical capacity of 18 beds with an operational plan to 21support 12 beds.
-A smaller facility of 6 to 12 residents shall be fully and equally evaluated.
-The 22department shall consult with the community selected for the location and operation of any new 23facility, as well as any municipality bordering the selected community.
-The department shall, to the 24extent practicable, implement any reasonable requests by the communities to ensure the safe 25operation of the facility, implement a payment in lieu of taxes arrangement to prevent the shifting of 26costs to local taxpayers, and ensure co-operation with the prospective community.
-The department 27may use the final report of the commission established in RSA 169-B:48 in order to finalize the 28capacity and site selection of the replacement center.
+The department shall consult with the community selected for the location and 22operation of any new facility, as well as any municipality bordering the selected community.
+The 23department shall, to the extent practicable, implement any reasonable requests by the communities 24to ensure the safe operation of the facility, implement a payment in lieu of taxes arrangement to 25prevent the shifting of costs to local taxpayers, and ensure co-operation with the prospective 26community.
+The department may use the final report of the commission established in RSA 169-27B:48 in order to finalize the capacity and site selection of the replacement center.

 II.
 The facility shall not be administered by any non-governmental entity.
-The facility shall be owned, administered and operated by the department of health and human services with support and shared services contracts as appropriate.
-The facility shall be designed to meet the unique needs of youth who are at the facility pursuant to RSA 169-B:14, detention; RSA 169-B:19,
+The facility shall be owned, administered and operated by the department of health and human services with support